TomCanty/DSND_DisasterPipeline/README.md

 # Disaster Response Pipeline Project

+### Background

+Following a disaster, there is often a flood of messages on social media.
+The challenge with this is to parse through the messages and find where and what type help is needed urgently.

+A dataset of categorized messages was provided to help train a supervised ML model.

+### Purpose

+The purpose of this project is to create an ETL pipeline and a supervised ML pipeline to train a model to help categorize future disaster social media messages.
+A webpage interace will be created to input new messages for categorization from the trained model and to provide data visualiztion on historical trends.

 ### Instructions:
 1. The workspace folder is the parent directory for the working files
 2. Run the following commands in the project's root directory to set up your database and model.